platformio/platformio-core/docs/quickstart.rst

 the ID for Arduino UNO is ``uno`` and for NodeMCU 1.0 (ESP-12E Module) is ``nodemcuv2``.

 Initialize Project
 ------------------

-PlatformIO ecosystem contains huge database with pre-configured settings for the most popular embedded boards.
+PlatformIO ecosystem contains big database with pre-configured settings for the most popular embedded boards.
 It helps you to forget about installing toolchains, writing build scripts or configuring uploading process.
 Just tell PlatformIO the Board ID and you will receive full working project with